-Note that for $p=1$, the prior is that the components of $\bfx$ are independent and follow the univariate Laplace$(0, \alpha^{-1})$ distribution~\cite[Chapter 4.3]{bardsley2018computational}.
-The Laplacian prior enforces sparsity in $\bfx$.
-On a related note, \emph{Besov priors} can preserve sharp discontinuous interfaces in Bayesian inversion, and when combined with a wavelet-based approach, they can promote sparsity in the MAP estimates \cite{bui2015scalable,vanska2009statistical,dashti2012besov}, but to the best of our knowledge, hybrid projection methods have not been used for such priors.
-For many non-Gaussian priors, methods described in \cref{sub:flexible} can be used to approximate the MAP estimate.
+Note that $p=1$ corresponds to a prior where the components of $\bfx$ are independent and follow the univariate Laplace$(0, \alpha^{-1})$ distribution~\cite[Chapter 4.3]{bardsley2018computational}; the Laplacian prior enforces sparsity in $\bfx$.
+On a related note, \emph{Besov priors} can preserve sharp discontinuous interfaces in Bayesian inversion, and when combined with a wavelet-based approach, they can promote sparsity in the MAP estimates \cite{bui2015scalable,vanska2009statistical,dashti2012besov} but, to the best of our knowledge, hybrid projection methods have not been used in this setting.
+For many non-Gaussian priors, the methods described in \cref{sub:flexible} may be used to approximate the MAP estimate.

-As we have seen, the main connection between hybrid projection methods and Bayesian inverse problems is that hybrid projection methods can be used to compute MAP estimates efficiently.
-Furthermore, hybrid projection methods provide automatic regularization parameter (also known as hyperparameter) selection.
-However, one hiccup is that in a truly Bayesian framework, one would treat all unknown parameters, including the regularization parameters, as random variables and use hierarchical models \cite{bardsley2018computational}.
-For example, for Gaussian priors, since $\sigma$ and $\alpha$ are unknown, we can assume that they are random variables with hyper-priors $\pi(\sigma)$ and $\pi(\alpha)$ respectively.
-Then, again using Bayes' law, we have the full posterior density,